gwcoffey/gwcoffey.com/hugo/content/booklist/2023-04-01-high/index.md

 ---
 title: High
+subtitle: Everything you want to know about drugs, alcohol, and addiction.
 author: David and Nic Sheff
+format: audio
 date: 2023-04-01
 summary: I don't have much to say about it.
 It's a book about recreational drugs aimed at teens…
 icon: book